cyberguru02/Splunk-Boss-of-the-SOC/README.md

 ![image](https://github.com/user-attachments/assets/1582c592-b732-420d-9b43-46fd266d1b09)

-**Search hash on the virustotal.
+**Question 13: Search hash on the virustotal.
 What other name is associated with this file 3791.exe?**

 ​